mixpanel/docs/pages/docs/analysis/advanced/attribution.md

 # Attribution

-Note: This feature is in beta.
-To access this feature please reach out to your account team or join the [waitlist](https://experiences.mixpanel.com/mixpanel-attribution-beta-waitlist/).

 ## Overview
 Attribution helps teams attribute conversion credit to the touch-points in a user-journey, whether it be just to the first or last touch which are single-touch attribution models or to multiple touchpoints using a multi-touch attribution model like U-shape or Linear.